Neil Magny

-Aoutneil "Neil" Jacques Magny (born August 3, 1987) is an American professional mixed martial artist.
-He currently competes in the Welterweight division in the Ultimate Fighting Championship (UFC).
-A professional MMA competitor since 2010, Magny made a name for himself as a competitor on The Ultimate Fighter: Team Carwin vs. Team Nelson.
-As of February 14, 2023, he is #12 in the UFC welterweight rankings.
+Aoutneil Jacques "Neil" Magny (born August 3, 1987) is an American professional mixed martial artist.
+He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2010, Magny made a name for himself as a competitor on The Ultimate Fighter: Team Carwin vs. Team Nelson and currently holds the record for most wins in UFC Welterweight history (24).

 Background

-Born and grew up in New York, Magny is of Haitian, and Dominican descent.
-Magny moved to Illinois at the age of 12, where graduated from Thornwood High School in the Chicago Southland and then went to Southern Illinois University Edwardsville, where he earned a B.A. in Criminal Justice.
+Born and raised in Brooklyn, New York, Magny is of Haitian and Dominican descent.
+Magny moved to Illinois at the age of 12, where he graduated from Thornwood High School in the Chicago Southland and then went to Southern Illinois University Edwardsville, where he earned a B.A. in Criminal Justice.
 He wrestled and played football in both high school and college.
 He is also an army veteran, having been deployed in Kuwait.
 He left the service in 2013.

 Mixed martial arts career

+Early career

-Magny began competing in MMA professionally in 2010, making his debut August 7, 2010 against Nolan Norwood for the C3 Fights promotion.
+Magny began competing in MMA professionally in 2010, making his debut August 7, 2010, against Nolan Norwood for the C3 Fights promotion.
 Magny won the fight via submission (kimura) midway into the second round.
 Just a few months later Magny again fought for the C3 Fights promotion, fighting against Nate Pratt, winning the fight via unanimous decision.
 Three weeks after his second win, Magny traveled to Indiana to fight for Cut Throat MMA on their November 6 card.
 Magny defeated Lawrence Dunning via TKO.

 Magny won two more fights, bringing his overall record to 6–0, before being invited to compete in Combat USA's Wisconsin vs. Illinois championship series.
 Magny won his first round fight against fellow Illinois native, Quartus Stitt, via submission (triangle choke).
 The win moved Magny into the final round of the welterweight division tournament against a Wisconsin fighter.
-The final round took place on July 21, 2011 where Magny fought against Andrew Trace.
+The final round took place on July 21, 2011, where Magny fought against Andrew Trace.
 Magny lost the fight via submission, marking the first time Magny had lost in his career.

 Magny fought one more time before trying out for the popular reality TV series, The Ultimate Fighter.